leeanncafferata/clio3-syllabus/source/index.md

 ## Course description

 This class will introduce you to the rudiments of programming languages;
-even more, the class will teach you how to learn whatever programming techniques you need to solve scholarly problems.
-After the introduction to programing, the course will focus on applying programmatic techniques to historical research.
+even more, the class will teach you how to learn how to learn whatever programming techniques you need to solve scholarly problems.
+We will spend the first month on an general introduction to programming.
+Most of the course will focus on applying programming techniques to historical research.
 Each week you will learn a new technique---such as a visualization, mapping, network analysis, text-mining---using real historical data to develop arguments and interpretation.
 By the end of the semester you will create a programming project of your choice which will help you in your future scholarly research.
 The main languages that